djsiso/AI-ML-learning/README.md

-population	(numeric - int ) : Count of the total number of population in the block households	(numeric - int ) : Count of the total number of households in the block median_income	(numeric - float ) : Median of the total household income of all the houses in the block ocean_proximity	(numeric - categorical ) : Type of the landscape of the block [ Unique Values : 'NEAR BAY', '<1H OCEAN', 'INLAND', 'NEAR OCEAN', 'ISLAND'  ] median_house_value	(numeric - int ) : Median of the household prices of all the houses in the block
+population	(numeric - int ) : Count of the total number of population in the block households	(numeric - int ) : Count of the total number of households in the block median_income	(numeric - float ) : Median of the total household income of all the houses in the block ocean_proximity	(numeric - categorical ) : Type of the landscape of the block. median_house_value	(numeric - int ) : Median of the household prices of all the houses in the block